ctzurcanu/virtues/docs/systems/via.md

 Virtuous goodness makes someone want to be better, more loving and creates feelings of elevation.

 #### Gratitude
-“I am grateful for many things and I express that thankfulness to others.”

 There are two types of gratitude: